Who Does my Rottweiler Prefer?

 Rottweilers Love Attention

-By now, you’ll know how Rottweilers have earned the nickname ‘Velcro Dogs’ because of the way they stick to their owners.
+By now, you’ll know how Rottweilers have earned the nickname ‘Velcro Dogs’ because of how they stick to their owners.

-Being in the company of those they love, especially if they’re giving your Rottweiler plenty of love and attention, is Rottie’s favorite thing.
-They are especially good with children of the family, as children love to play with the family pet.
+Being in the company of those they love, especially if they’re giving your Rottweiler plenty of love and attention, is Rottie’s favorite.
+They are especially good with family children, as children love to play with the family pet.

 Understand the Way Your Rottweiler Bonds with Children